milos85vasic/Apache-Factory/README.md

 python factory.py
 ```

-Apache will be installed for current user at:
+Apache will be installed for the current user at:
 ```
 ~/Apache2/
 ```